Rugby-Ireland tear Japan apart 60-5 with attacking masterclass | Sports-Games

 Rugby-Ireland tear Japan apart 60-5 with attacking masterclass

+It took Ireland just four minutes to open the scoring when a slight Bundee Aki line break opened up an overlap tight to the touchline and winger James Lowe sped away into the corner.
+Their second try, seven minutes later, was outstanding.
+Most of the team seemed to have a hand in a swift, free-flowing parade of offloads capped by Jamison Gibson Park somehow picking out Conway with a stunning crossfield kick.
+The Munster winger did the rest.

+The athleticism of the Irish pack was noted by the coaching staff ahead of the game and proved a massive advantage.
+From prop Tadhg Furlong marking his 50th cap with his usual array of soft hands to man of the match Jack Conan popping up everywhere, it was a masterclass.
+That enabled Ireland to rip apart their opponents, with a powerful rolling maul opening up space for Conway's second and Gibson Park getting his first Ireland try after a lineout and some poor Japanese defending.

-Fittingly, Sexton - who had an almost perfect day from the kicking tee - got a try of his own before being mobbed by his teammates in the corner and given a standing ovation by the first near-capacity home crowd in 21 months.
-Four more tries for Bundee Aki, centre partner Garry Ringrose, Cian Healy and a hat trick for Conway completed the rout for the relentless hosts, who will have given New Zealand something to think about before their trip to Dublin next week.
+The shellshocked visitors - playing just their fourth test compared to Ireland's 17 in the coronavirus-impacted two years since they hosted the World Cup and reached the quarter-finals - had no answer.
+Sexton - who had an almost perfect day from the kicking tee - was mobbed by his teammates in the corner and given a standing ovation by the first near-capacity home crowd in 21 months when he added try number five.

+Aki, centre partner Garry Ringrose, replacement Cian Healy and Conway's hat-trick score completed the rout for the relentless hosts.
+Siosaia Fifita's try in virtually Japan's only attack of the game offered the slimmest of consolations for a side who pushed Australia close in a 32-23 loss just two weeks ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)